cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 ## The Great Web

 It seems that we stand on the verge of creating the Great Web.
-The Great Web is not just another version of the web like web3 is [5].
+The Great Web is not just another version of the web, like [web3](https://gavwood.com/dappsweb3.html) is.
 The idea is that there will be no web4.
 We are building the Great Web, the web that will work for thousands and maybe even millions of years.
 Why?

 Blockchain computers are very similar to living organisms and will most likely have a longer, yet a limited life cycle.
 Although blockchains are subjects of the Great Web, they are not its matter.
 The essence of the Great Web is content addressing - a mechanism that will allow to find and authenticate content through spacetime and across universes.